Login

 Contract

-Handing over your licence plate: what to consider
+Handing over your licence plates: what to consider

-What happens to car insurance if you deposit your license plates with a road traffic office?
-Comparis explains what you need to know about putting your insurance on hold.
+What happens to your car insurance if you deposit your licence plates with the road traffic office?
+Comparis explains what you need to know.

 Adi Kolecic Foto